 Investments are stated at "value" as defined in the 1940 Act and in the applicable regulations of the SEC and GAAP.
 Value, as defined in Section 2(a)(41) of the 1940 Act, is (i) the market price for those securities for which a market quotation is readily available and (ii) the fair value as determined in good faith by, or under the direction of, the Board of Directors for all other assets.
 (See "Valuation Procedures" in the "Footnote to Consolidated Schedule of Investments.")
-As of March 31, 2010, our financial statements include private venture capital investments valued at \$83,014,946, the fair values of which were determined in good faith by, or under the direction of, the Board of Directors.
-As of March 31, 2010, approximately 60.8 percent of our net assets represent investments in portfolio companies valued at fair value by the Board of Directors.
+As of June 30, 2010, our financial statements include privately held venture capital investments valued at \$92,039,997, the fair values of which were determined in good faith by, or under the direction of, the Board of Directors.
+As of June 30, 2010, approximately 66.1 percent of our net assets represent investments in portfolio companies valued at fair value by the Board of Directors.

 Determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment, although our valuation policy is intended to provide a consistent basis for determining fair value of the portfolio investments.
-Factors that may be considered include, but are not limited to, readily available public market quotations; the cost of the Company's investment; transactions in the portfolio company's securities or unconditional firm offers by responsible parties; the financial condition and operating results of the company; the long-term potential of the business and technology of the company; the values of similar securities issued by companies in similar businesses; multiples to revenues, net income or EBITDA that similar securities issued by companies in similar businesses receive; the proportion of the company's securities we own and the nature of any rights to require the company to register restricted securities under the applicable securities laws; the achievement of milestones; and the rights and preferences of the class of securities we own as compared with other classes of securities the portfolio has issued.
+Factors that may be considered include, but are not limited to, readily available public market quotations; the cost of the Company's investment; transactions in the portfolio company's securities or unconditional firm offers by responsible parties; the financial condition and operating results of the company; the long-term potential of the business and technology of the company; the values of similar securities issued by companies in similar businesses; multiples to revenues, net income or EBITDA that similar securities under the applicable securities laws; the achievement of milestones; and the rights and preferences of the class of securities we own as compared with other classes of securities the portfolio has issued.

-The difficult venture capital environment continues to make it extremely difficult for many companies to raise capital.
+The difficult economic environment continues to make it extremely difficult for many companies to raise capital.
 Moreover, the cost of capital has increased substantially.
-Historically, difficult venture capital environments have resulted in weak companies not receiving financing and being subsequently closed down with a loss of investment to venture investors, and/or strong companies receiving financing but at significantly lower valuations than the preceding venture rounds, leading to very deep dilution for those who do not participate in the new rounds of investment.
-This economic and financing environment has caused an increase in the non-performance risk for venture capital-backed companies.
-Our best estimate of the non-performance risk of our portfolio companies has been quantified and included in the valuation of the companies at March 31, 2010.
+Historically, difficult economic environments have resulted in weak companies not receiving financing and being subsequently closed down with a loss of investment to venture investors, and/or strong companies receiving financing but at significantly lower valuations than the preceding rounds, leading to very deep dilution for those who do not participate in the new rounds of investment.
+Our best estimate of this non-performance risk has been quantified and included in the valuation of our portfolio companies as of June 30, 2010.